TikTok Banned Countries List [Updated 2026 Data]

 FAQs

-What countries is TikTok banned in?
+In which countries is TikTok banned?

 TikTok is banned in 23 countries, including the United States and the United Kingdom.
 However, it is fully banned in two countries: India and Afghanistan.

-Is TikTok banned in US?
+Is TikTok banned in the US?

 TikTok is banned in the government bodies of 34 states in the United States.
 At the same time, Montana has become the first state in the United States to impose a ban on personal devices.